-Furthermore, in 2023, the scope of the mandatory AI Ethics Check has been expanded to include all business negotiations in Japan, and the promotion and improvement of projects with ethical issues will be determined through consultations among legal affairs, research and development, DE&I, business divisions, etc., thereby aiming at thorough governance that goes beyond the perspective of quality assurance and security related to AI.
-Overseas, in addition to ethical reviews at the headquarters, AI Ethics Supervisors are assigned in each region to conduct ethical checks at the time of implementation of AI locally.
+Furthermore, the scope of the mandatory AI Ethics Review has been expanded to include all business negotiations in Fujitsu Group, and the promotion and improvement of projects with ethical issues will be determined through consultations among legal affairs, research and development, DE&I, business divisions, etc., thereby aiming at thorough governance that goes beyond the perspective of quality assurance and security related to AI.
+Overseas, in addition to ethical reviews at the headquarters, AI Ethics Supervisors are assigned in each region to conduct ethical reviews at the time of implementation of AI locally.